Justice Department briefs lawmakers on Russia probe sources

 "Nothing we heard today has changed our view that there is no evidence to support any allegation that the FBI or any intel agency placed a spy in the Trump campaign," said a statement Rep. Adam Schiff, D-Calif., read to reporters on behalf of himself, House Minority Leader Nancy Pelosi, D-Calif., Senate Minority Leader Chuck Schumer, D-N.Y. and Sen. Mark Warner, D-Va.

-Schiff, the top Democrat on the House Intelligence Committee, attended a 12 p.m.
-ET briefing at the Justice Department originally planned as a private briefing for leading House Republicans on classified information they have been seeking about the FBI's investigation into Trump's presidential campaign.
-House Minority Leader Nancy Pelosi, D-Calif., had received the invitation to attend, but sent Schiff instead, she told reporters at the Capitol on Thursday.
+Schiff, the top Democrat on the House Intelligence Committee, attended a noon briefing at the Justice Department originally planned as a private briefing for leading House Republicans on classified information they have been seeking about the FBI's investigation into Trump's presidential campaign.
+Pelosi had received the invitation to attend, but sent Schiff instead, she told reporters at the Capitol on Thursday.

 Trump's lawyer, Emmet Flood, was among the group attending the DOJ briefing, a Justice Department official said.
 Flood was later seen walking in with White House Chief of Staff John Kelly to a similar classified briefing for top congressional leaders, known as the "Gang of Eight," on Capitol Hill Thursday afternoon.